MarkXA/nidevconf/content/covid.md

 ## Distancing

-ICC is a very large venue, with plenty of room on all floors for attendees to circulate while retaining the option to keep a reasonable distance.
+ICC is a large venue, with plenty of room across all floors for attendees to circulate while retaining the option to keep a reasonable distance.

-## Masks

-Wearing masks is a personal choice, however we would recommend doing so at least while seated and not eating or talking.

 ## Tests